Skip to content

 • Type: Boolean

-• Description: Whether to capture stdout from the script
+• Description: Whether to capture stdout from this setup script.

 • Default: false